Black body

 A black body or blackbody is an idealized physical body that absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
+The radiation emitted by a black body in thermal equilibrium with its environment is called black-body radiation.
 The name "black body" is given because it absorbs all colors of light.
-A black body also emits black-body radiation.
 In contrast, a white body is one with a "rough surface that reflects all incident rays completely and uniformly in all directions."

 A black body in thermal equilibrium (that is, at a constant temperature) emits electromagnetic black-body radiation.
 The radiation is emitted according to Planck's law, meaning that it has a spectrum that is determined by the temperature alone (see figure at right), not by the body's shape or composition.

 An ideal black body in thermal equilibrium has two main properties: